0x6d64/cypress/README.md

 # cypress

-A brief excursion into the twitter API and monitoring data from similar interfaces.
+a learning excercise in using the tweepy twitter API.

 ## function